Brexit drama: British parliament rejects Boris Johnson’s timeline

 A spokesman from the European Commission said: “[The Commission] takes note of tonight’s result and expects the UK government to inform us about the next steps.”

-Before the vote, Mr Johnson warned he would push for an early election if he loses and has to delay Brexit until next year, but he did not say what the government would do if the EU offered a shorter extension.
+Before the vote, Mr Johnson warned he would push for an early election if he lost and had to delay Brexit until 2020.
+But he did not say what the government would do if the EU offered a shorter extension.

 “I will in no way allow months more of this,” Mr Johnson said.